CPT Code: 84154, 84153

 Reference Range: The reference range listed for Free PSA is in terms of %Free PSA and attached to each result as an interpretive comment:

 Test Method: Roche Chemiluminescent Immunoassay for Total PSA 4.000-10.000 ng/mL:

 >25% Free PSA – 8% Risk for Prostate Cancer

 20-25% Free PSA – 16% Risk for Prostate Cancer

 15-20% Free PSA – 20% Risk for Prostate Cancer

 10-15% Free PSA – 28% Risk for Prostate Cancer

 0-10% Free PSA – 56% Risk for Prostate Cancer

 Catalona et al. JAMA.
 1998; 279:1542.

-Clinical Significance: In men over 50 years with total PSA between 4.0 and 10.0 ng/mL, the percent (%) free PSA gives an estimate of the probability of cancer.
+Clinical Significance: In men over 50 years of age with total PSA values between 4.000 and 10.000 ng/mL, the percent (%) free PSA gives an estimate of the probability of cancer.
 In these circumstances the measurement of the % free PSA may aid in avoiding unnecessary biopsies.